Mamadeve/Mamadov-s-Site/README.md

 **MAMADO** is a minimal, futuristic productivity and music workspace inspired by the visual language of **Nothing Phone** and **MimoCode**.

-It combines task management, music playback, focus sessions, statistics and administration into a single workspace with a strong emphasis on:
+It brings tasks, music, focus sessions, statistics and administration together in one workspace, with an emphasis on:

-- Minimal futuristic UI
+* Minimal futuristic UI
-- Fast interactions
+* Fast interactions
-- Keyboard-first workflows
+* Keyboard-first workflows
-- Persistent music playback
+* Persistent music playback
-- Responsive design
+* Responsive design
-- Secure cloud data
+* Secure cloud data
-- Smooth motion and micro-interactions
+* Smooth motion and micro-interactions

 ---